parpok/LearningSwiftExperience/README.md

 ## License

-IDK at the moment
-might be MIT or something like WTFPL
+MIT

 ## How to run the damm thing

-### Requirements

-- Either Windows, Linux or macOS based system with [Swift Toolchain version 5.8 or newer](https://swift.org/download/#releases)

 - Clone this repo

 - RN edit the main.swift file to your liking (or not)
 - run `swift run` in the root directory of the project

+### Requirements

+- Either Windows, Linux or macOS based system with [Swift Toolchain version 5.8 or newer](https://swift.org/download/#releases)